 Teaching is also an important merit for higher academic positions.
-It is essential that all teaching duties within the Department are distributed in a fair and
+It is essential that all teaching duties within the department are distributed based on educational profile and expertise.

 Teaching by professors and university lecturers

-Unpaid teaching by researchers and postdocs with salaries from nondepartmental sources
+Unpaid teaching by researchers and postdocs with salaries from non-departmental sources

-An important part of the teaching in the Department is conducted voluntarily by researchers (assistant professors, associate professors, postdocs) who do not receive their salary from the Department.
+An important part of the teaching in the department is conducted voluntarily by researchers (assistant professors, associate professors, postdocs) who do not receive their salary from the department.
 For this group the merit value for higher academic positions and docent qualification is of particular importance.